chadwhitacre/openpath/_posts/2024-02-05-funding-the-five-thousand.md

 Linux Foundation alone had projected revenue for 2022 of $243.57M (that's in their [most recent annual report](https://project.linuxfoundation.org/hubfs/LF%20Research/2022%20Linux%20Foundation%20Annual%20Report.pdf?hsLang=en), in a footnote on page 138).
 However, they are somewhat infamous for [not paying actual developers](https://lunduke.substack.com/p/linux-foundation-spends-just-34-of).
-Sourcing the funds seems achievable.
-The challenge is in directing it to the right people, with transparency and accountability.
+Sourcing the funds is a challenge but seems achievable.
+The other challenge is directing it to the right people, with transparency and accountability.

 {% include img.html src="./fair-pay-no-hoops.webp" url="https://twitter.com/FeyNudibranch/status/1754142226270048572" caption="Based on a slide from Kara Sowles Deloss' talk at FOSDEM." %}